skorotkiewicz/Bitmessage-Trash/README.md

   - You can read messages from the trash
   - You can completely delete messages from trash
   - You can recover (export) trashed messages to text files
+  - You can move trashed messages back to inbox
   - This is a version written in one night, anyone can add or change something, just let me know about changes, maybe I'll like :)